...Highlights: whale sharks, hammerhead sharks, shark action, dolphins, manta rays, schooling fish & big pelagics...

-The island has around 20 dive sites all in a compact location, from shallow but steep vertical walls, drift diving, to deep pinnacles down to over 40m, and blue water dives.
-All sites are close to the island and one another, making it an ideal liveaboard diver's playground.
+Situated in the Golden Triangle, 342 miles (550 km) off the mainland of Costa Rica, the converging nutrient-rich currents from nearby deep water attract multitudes of pelagic action to Cocos.
+Once considered a destination for hardcore divers, Cocos Island now attracts all sorts of scuba divers to Costa Rica from all over the world, lured by its remote beauty and seas teeming with life.
+The island has around 20 sites all in a compact location, from shallow but steep vertical walls, drift diving, to deep pinnacles down to over 130ft (40m), and blue water dives.
+All sites are close to the island and one another, making Cocos Island an ideal liveaboard diver's playground.

 Declared a marine national park by the Costa Rican government in 1978, the Isla del Coco is a large uprising of volcanic seamounts covered with untamed and uninhabited tropical rainforest featured in breathtaking scenes in the movie 'Jurassic Park'.
 The eco-system has been largely untouched by humans, offering us a rare glimpse into a world where nature reigns supreme, allowing the marine and island creatures to interact undisturbed and thrive in the process.

 The main attraction of Cocos Island diving is scalloped hammerhead sharks.
 You will witness wave after wave of huge groups of hammerheads, some numbering in their hundreds!
 But there are other regular shark species encounters too, most notably whitetip reef sharks and Galapagos, silky, tiger, blacktip, silvertip and guitar sharks.
 They are joined by many different species of rays: mobula, marble, manta and eagle rays swirling around you in search of cleaning stations.